What if notes on your Evernote iPhone app don’t sync? Do you get that ‘Sync Failed’ error when you try to sync notes from your iPhone to the cloud?

 In a lot of cases, the problem lies in conflicting notes or notes that Evernote feels as corrupt.
 These notes won’t sync and if you’re looking at these, you’re probably not going to be happy.

-If you get the ‘Content is invalid’ error, you’re mostly looking at an error that’s purely because of a few notes that are corrupt.
+If you get the ‘Content is invalid’ error, you’re mostly looking at an error that’s pure because of a few notes that are corrupt.

 Remove notes (or just plain copy them and paste them as a new note) from the app and then try to sync.
 If the sync goes on without a trouble, you’ve at least spotted the “corrupt” note.